CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/courses/E375004/cvxpy/cvxpy.md

 ## Introduction

-Optimization is a process of seeking the maximum or minimum of the *objective function *.
-In reality, those type of problems are all over the place.
+Optimization is a process of seeking the maximum or minimum of the *objective function*.
+In reality, those types of problems are all over the place.
 For example, if you have a company producing paper boxes, you will want as many boxes as possible made from as little paper as possible.

 Typically, optimization has been used for a long time in any scheduling tasks(for example, when a coal-fired power plant block should or should not run, when and on what machine to produce some metal parts, to be as fast as possible).
 There are a lot of tasks, and as future engineers you will sooner or later need optimization in some form.